ConstantRobotics-Ltd/CodingStandards/README.md

    ```

 6. If semantically correcy prefer `++i` over `i++`.
 Pre-increment is faster than post-increment (it doesn't require copy of the object being made).

+7. If there is a chance that your class will be used as base class.
+Always keep destructor virtual.
+This is OBLIGATORY rule.

+8. When you define a destructor in a class, it's important to also explicitly define or delete all constructors and assignment operators.
+This ensures proper management of resources, as the compiler's implicit versions may not handle resource management correctly.
+This rule is known as [Rule of three (until C++11)](https://en.cppreference.com/w/cpp/language/rule_of_three) or [Rule of five (after C++11)](https://en.cppreference.com/w/cpp/language/rule_of_three)